 During this year, residents will spend five months on the Inpatient Psychiatric Service.
 Here they will move to a more advanced level of evaluating and treating patients requiring inpatient psychiatric care.

-Residents will spend one month doing a forensic rotation, either at Elmhurst Hospital Center, on the Women’s Forensic Unit or with the Queens Court System.
+Residents will spend one month in Forensic Psychiatry with the Queens Court System.

-Two months will be spent in the Psychiatric Emergency Department.
-Residents will develop the ability to assess, begin treatment, and make disposition decisions of patients in crisis.
+One month will be spent in the Psychiatric Emergency Department.
+Residents will develop the ability to assess, begin treatment, and make disposition decisions for patients in crisis.

-Residents will spend a one-month rotation on Community Psychiatry by joining the Mobile Crisis Team at Jamaica Hospital.
+Residents will spend a one-month rotation in Community Psychiatry by joining the Mobile Crisis Team, evaluating patients where they live.

-The third year focuses on outpatient treatment and Child and Adolescent Psychiatry.
-The goals are to see psychiatrists as physicians with broad outpatient responsibilities.
-Residents will develop skills across a spectrum of diagnostic categories and services.
-They will improve their understanding of psychodynamic principles and applications in psychotherapy, as well as develop skills necessary to provide other psychotherapies.
-Clinical work will be done at the outpatient Mental Health Clinic of Jamaica Hospital.
+The third year focuses on outpatient treatment for both adults and children.
+Residents will develop skills in outpatient psychopharmacology.
+They will improve their understanding of the treatment of patients using psychodynamic psychotherapy, as well as supportive psychotherapy, cognitive-behavioral therapy, interpersonal therapy, family therapy, child therapy, and motivational interviewing.
+Clinical work is done in the outpatient Mental Health Clinic of Jamaica Hospital.